Meet the Team

 Ms. Bourdow has been President, Chief Executive Officer, and a member of the Trevena Board of Directors since October 2018.
 She has served in various senior positions at Trevena since May 2015.
 She joined Trevena as Chief Commercial Officer and was appointed Executive Vice President and Chief Operating Officer in January 2018.
 Prior to joining Trevena, she was Vice President of Marketing at Cubist Pharmaceuticals, Inc., until its acquisition by Merck & Co., in January 2015.
 At Cubist, Ms. Bourdow led launch strategy, marketing, reimbursement, and operations for five acute care hospital pharmaceuticals totaling over $1 billion in annual revenues.
 Before joining Cubist, she served for more than 20 years at Merck & Co., Inc., where she held positions across several therapeutic areas including anti-infectives, acute heart failure, and pain.
 Ms. Bourdow holds a BA degree from Hendrix College and earned her MBA from Southern Illinois University.

-Colin Broom joined Nabriva Therapeutics in August 2014.
+Dr Broom has been Chief Executive Officer of Pulmotect, Inc. since September 2019.
+He was Chief Executive Officer of Nabriva between 2014 and 2018.
 Over the past 30 years, he has been involved in all stages of drug development and commercialization.
-Most recently, he served as Chief Scientific Officer at ViroPharma Inc., (now Shire).
-Previous positions have included a range of leadership roles with Amgen, Hoechst Marion Roussel (now Sanofi), SmithKline Beecham, and Glaxo (now GlaxoSmithKline).
-He has a BS in Pharmacology from University College, London and a Bachelor of Medicine and Surgery degree from St. George’s Hospital Medical School, London.
+He served as Chief Scientific Officer at ViroPharma Inc., (now Shire/Takeda) between 2004 and 2014.
+Previous positions have included a range of leadership roles with Amgen, Hoechst Marion Roussel (now Sanofi), SmithKline Beecham and with Glaxo (now GlaxoSmithKline).
+He has a BSc in Pharmacology from University College, London and a Bachelor of Medicine and Surgery degree from St. George’s Hospital Medical School, London.
 He is a member of the UK Royal College of Physicians and a fellow of the Faculty of Pharmaceutical Medicine.

 Formerly of ZALICUS, INC.